 The SET Social Venture Sandbox is an opportunity for students to collaborate with a local nonprofit organization to help effectuate a solution to alleviate a particular problem being addressed by the nonprofit partner.

-Under the leadership of Dr. Tom Cesarini, SET faculty, and board members, the SET Social Venture Sandbox is intended to inspire the next generation of business leaders and social entrepreneurs.
+Under the leadership of SET faculty and board members, the SET Social Venture Sandbox is intended to inspire the next generation of business leaders and social entrepreneurs.

 Student participants in the Social Venture Sandbox will accomplish the following: